Design System

 </script>

 Within Tecton, some events have the same name as native event names like change, input, and so on.
 Please see the documentation on each component to learn what events are available and what data they provide.
+If you are using our provided framework wrappers, please see the documentation for working with events in React Wrappers and Vue Wrappers.

 Methods